 The Audit Committee oversees our accounting and financial reporting processes and the audits of our consolidated financial statements and internal control over financial reporting.
-The committee assists the Board of Directors in monitoring (1) the integrity of our financial statements, (2) the effectiveness of our internal control over financial reporting, (3) the qualifications and independence of our independent registered certified public accounting firm, (4) the performance of our internal audit function and independent registered certified public accounting firm, et also directly responsible for the appointment, compensation, retention and oversight of the independent registered certified public accounting firm.
+The committee assists the Board of Directors in monitoring (1) the integrity of our financial statements, (2) the effectiveness of our internal control over financial reporting, (3) the qualifications and independence of our independent registered certified public accounting firm, (4) the performance of our internal audit function and independent registered certified public accounting firm, and (5) our compliance with legal and regulatory requirements.
+The committee is also directly responsible for the appointment, compensation, retention and oversight of the independent registered certified public accounting firm.